 First and foremost, with a solicitor by your side, the car insurance company will not be so quick to tempt you with a dismal settlement for your car crash in exchange for dismissing the case.

-Many car insurance companies make their money off coercing accident victims into entering a quick settlement instead of dragging the case in court.
+Many car insurance companies want to get car accident victims a quick settlement instead of having the case potentially go to court.
 While this may seem like a good offer at the time, the truth is, what they offer is likely to be far lower than what you are entitled to and what you will eventually get if you file an accident compensation claim.